dabit3/next.js-cdk-amplify-workshop/README.md

 })
 ```

-Let's create the page that will allow users to create a new post.
+Let's create the page that will allow users to create a new post using an authenticated request.

 ## Adding the Create Post form and page